lammps/lammps/doc/src/Python_install.rst

       it can be changed to a custom location defined by the ``CMAKE_INSTALL_PREFIX`` CMake variable.
 This uses a folder called ``build`` to store files generated during compilation.
-      Make certain this folder is empty or does not exist if you do not want to inherit any settings from a previous compilation attempt.

       .. code-block:: bash

+         # create build folder
+         mkdir build
+         cd build

          # configure LAMMPS compilation
-         cmake -B build -C cmake/presets/minimal.cmake \
+         cmake -C cmake/presets/minimal.cmake -D BUILD_SHARED_LIBS=on \
-             -D BUILD_SHARED_LIBS=on -D LAMMPS_EXCEPTIONS=on -D PKG_PYTHON=on cmake
+               -D LAMMPS_EXCEPTIONS=on -D PKG_PYTHON=on cmake

          # compile LAMMPS
-         cmake --build build
+         cmake --build .

          # install LAMMPS into $HOME/.local
-         cmake --install build
+         cmake --install .

       This leads to an installation to the following locations:

       +------------------------+-----------------------------------------------------------+-------------------------------------------------------------+
       | File                   | Location                                                  | Notes                                                       |